 PPCM affects the left ventricle of the heart - it's main pumping chamber, which pumps blood out of the heart and to the rest of the body.
 In the normal heart the left ventricle pumps blood out of the heart efficiently, with enough pressure to reach all areas of the body.
-However, in a heart affected by PPCM the muscle walls of the left ventricle can become stretched and weakened and so it becomes less efficient at pumping blood out of the heart (as in dilated cardiomyopathy).
-The heart is then pumping less blood at a lower force around the body.
-This is referred to as a reduced 'ejection fraction' and causes symptoms of heart failure, such as breathlessness, coughing and extreme fatigue (because the heart is failing to meet the body's normal oxygen requirements).
+However, in a heart affected by PPCM the muscle walls of the left ventricle can become stretched and weakened and so it becomes less efficient at pumping blood out of the heart and around the body (as in dilated cardiomyopathy - DCM).

+This is often referred to as a reduced ejection fraction and causes symptoms of heart failure, such as breathlessness, coughing and extreme fatigue (because the heart is failing to meet the body's normal oxygen requirements).

-♥ See our factsheets on how the heart works and DCM.
+See our infosheets on how the heart works and DCM.

 The ejection fraction is a measure of the amount of blood that is pumped out (ejected) from the heart each time the left ventricle contracts.
 It is usually measured as a percentage of the amount of blood within the ventricle.
-A normal ejection fraction is 55- 60%.
+A normal ejection fraction is 55-60%.
 Ejection fractions lower than this can mean that the heart is working less well.
 In PPCM the ejection fraction is generally less than 45%.